dxa4481/AttackingAndDefendingTheGCPMetadataAPI/README.md

 <img src="https://i.imgur.com/tJw6TNp.png" width="600">

-Note this method is imperfect, because the attacker can likely spin up a VM in GCP and come from an IP similair to the one legitamately used.
+Note this method is imperfect, because the attacker can likely spin up a VM in GCP and come from an IP similar to the one legitimately used.

 Other anomalous behavior is API specific.
 For example, we can be pretty sure this cloudbuild service account shouldn't be accessing certain buckets (such as the passwords bucket used in the demo) so we can write custom alerts per API to look for anomalous behavior.